UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

 The workflow is as follows:

 * A Cloudwatch Time-based event is used to trigger the Step Functions workflow which starts with the Data Parsing Lambda first.
+It passes a dataType parameter for the document type to update, e.g `events`, `news`, `blogs` etc, and Step Functions will choose the appropriate Data Parsing Lambda function to trigger.

-* The Data Parsing Lambda function (marked by the blue `1`) is designed to gather desired data from a source, and persist it into a DynamoDB Table.
-Let's refer to the list of data items obtained from the website as documents henceforth The Lambda performs the following tasks:
+* The Data Parsing Lambda function (marked by the blue `1`) is designed to gather desired data from a source, and persist it into its own DynamoDB Table.
+Let's refer to the list of data items obtained from the website as documents henceforth.
+  The Lambda performs the following tasks:
   - Parses raw, unstructured documents into a semi-structured document format, while making sure it has a unique identifier.
-The schema for the semi-structure data is detailed below in the [**Database Schemas**](#database-schemas) section
+The schema for the semi-structured data is detailed below in the [**Database Schemas**](#database-schemas) section

   - Sets up a Time-To-Live for the document if necessary